-If you're serious about writing, the Bachelor of Creativity (Writing) will help develop your skills to produce a manuscript you can submit to a publisher by the end of the third year.
+- The Bachelor of Creativity (Writing) will help develop your skills to produce a manuscript you can submit to publishers by your final year.

 Discover where your strengths and interests lie by working in short fiction, script-writing, poetry, and non-fiction.

 Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a mentor.
 Classes during year two are held either one weekend a month, or weekly.
 You will receive regular ongoing support but will need to be self-motivated.

 Research and create a major body of work suitable for submission to a publisher or equivalent, working in a workshop environment and with a mentor.
 Classes during year three are held either one weekend a month or weekly.
 You will receive regular ongoing support but will need to be self-motivated.

 In addition to specialised topics, the Bachelor of Creativity includes both core courses and the option to enrol in electives.